AthDGC

 The platform is under continuous build. v0.4 is not yet a wide release of the corpus.
 The Stanford-Stanza pass introduced annotation errors in a non-trivial share of sentences (lemma mis-attribution, crasis splits, gender inheritance on indeclinables, period mis-tagging, etc.), and the team is correcting these on the ARIS side before any wide release.

-What this public site shows today is therefore a curated samples showcase drawn from the v0.4 partitions and rendered through the standard AthDGC PROIEL pipeline.
-The tools, by contrast, are released and usable now: they live in the public source-code repo and on Hugging Face.
+What this public site shows today is therefore a curated samples showcase drawn from the v0.4 partitions and rendered through the standard AthDGC PROIEL workflow.
+The tools, by contrast, are released and usable now: they live in the public source-code repo and on Hugging Face (a public hosting platform for machine-learning models and datasets).
 See the Samples and Tools pages.

 What is in the public repository (and what is not)